 David Hogg

-A survivor of the 2018 Parkland school shooting, David Hogg is a gun safety advocate and is now one of Democratic National Committee’s vice chairs.
-At only 24, Hogg is the first member of Gen Z to have a national leadership position in the committee, and he’s already using it to help engage younger people.
-On his Instagram, Hogg has begun sharing rundowns of what various Democratic leaders have accomplished in recent days, bringing some clarity (and, sometimes, good news) to the very confusing realm of American politics.
+A survivor of the 2018 Parkland school shooting, David Hogg is a gun safety advocate who served as one of Democratic National Committee’s vice chairs in 2025.
+Coming into the position at only 24, Hogg was the first member of Gen Z to have a national leadership position in the committee, and although he only held the role for a short time, he used it to help engage younger people in politics.
+On his Instagram, Hogg shares rundowns of what various Democratic leaders have accomplished in recent days, bringing some clarity (and, sometimes, good news) to the very confusing realm of American politics.

 Alexandria Ocasio-Cortez